Non-Commutative Gauge Theory at the Beach

-{The KP equation is perhaps the most famous example of a three-dimensional integrable system.
-Here we show that a non-commutative five-dimensional Chern-Simons theory living on the projective spinor bundle of three-dimensional space-time compactifies to a Lagrangian formulation of the KP equation.
+\Abstract{The KP equation is perhaps the most famous example of a three-dimensional integrable system.
+Here we show that a non-commutative five-dimensional Chern--Simons theory living on the projective spinor bundle of three-dimensional space-time compactifies to a Lagrangian formulation of the KP equation.
 Essential to the definition of the theory is a 2-form pulled back from minitwistor space.
-The dispersionless limit of the KP equation is similarly described by Poisson-Chern-Simons theory.
+The dispersionless limit of the KP equation is similarly described by Poisson--Chern--Simons theory.
 We further show that, consistent with integrability, all tree level amplitudes vanish.
 The universal vertex algebra living on a two-dimensional surface defect in $5d$ is $W_{1+\infty}$, and its operator products coincide with collinear splitting functions on space-time.
 Taking the dispersionless limit contracts the vertex algebra to $w_{1+\infty}$.}